-Once you’ve encountered one antisocial person, you can spot others a mile away.
-You see the antisocial individual working their way through the lives of others in a circle, flattering, offering overwhelming attention, getting favors, being unreliable, backstabbing, and sewing chaos and discord.
+Once you’ve encountered one antisocial person, you can often spot others.
+There’s a pattern.
+You see the antisocial individuals working their way through the lives of others in a circle, flattering, offering overwhelming attention, getting favors, being unreliable, backbiting, and sowing chaos and discord.

 They probably have more charisma than you do.
-Warn too stridently and you’ll make yourself into their target.
-The crowd will make you their target.
+Sorry.
+That’s the way evil works.
+It tempts.
+Warn too stridently, and you’ll make yourself into their target, then the rest of the crowd will make you their target.

-Flattery is always nicer to listen to than the truth and your suspicions.
+Flattery is always more agreeable to listen to than the truth and your suspicions.
 You might even go over an article like this one about how to spot a psychopath.

 “It says they have a poor sense of smell.
 I have a poor sense of smell!”

-There’s not a certain number of signs before they are or are not considered to be a psychopath, sociopath or whatever you want to call them.
+There’s not a certain number of signs before they are or aren’t considered a psychopath, sociopath, or whatever you want to call them.
 It doesn’t matter.
 People get hung up on definitions.
 The lying should be enough, so should the amoral behavior.
-Lists like the one above are just a way to trigger reflection, to help you realize when there’s something not quite right with the individual.
+However, lists like the one above are a way to trigger reflection to help you realize when there’s something not quite right with the individual.